What is the Procure to Pay Process?

 Today, most medium and large enterprises have clearly established Procure to Pay processes.
 They’ve become extremely common thanks to their ability to help organizations:

-- Improve spend visibility and use those insights to generate more accurate forecasts
+- Improve spend visibility and use those insights to strengthen overall P2P management and generate more accurate forecasts

 - Better control spending and reduce shadow spend